YuSugihara/QTL-seq/README.md

         -s 100
 ```

-#### Using QTL-plot for VCF which was made by yourself
+#### Using QTL-plot for a VCF which was made by yourself
-In this case, please make sure that:
+In this case:
-1. Your VCF include AD format.
+1. Ensure that your VCF includes the AD format.
-2. Your VCF include three columns of parent, bulk1 and bulk2 in this order.
+2. Ensure that your VCF includes columns for the parent, bulk1, and bulk2 in this order

 If you got an error, please try to run QTL-seq from FASTQ or BAM before asking in issues.